xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-a-z/system-functions-a-z/start-unix-auxiliary-processor.md

 `X` must be a simple character vector. `Y` may be a simple character scalar or vector, or a nested character vector.

-`⎕SH` loads the Auxiliary Processor from the file named by `X` using a search-path defined by the environment variable WSPATH.
+`⎕SH` loads the Auxiliary Processor from the file named by `X` using a search-path defined by the environment variable `WSPATH`.

 The shy result `R` is the process id of the Auxiliary Processor task.